Patient safety: Teamwork and communication

-During complex situations, communication between health professionals must be at its best.
+During complex situations, health professionals must communicate clearly and effectively.
 There are several techniques, tools, and strategies used to improve communication.
-Any team should have a clear purpose and each member should be aware of their role and be involved accordingly.
+Any team should have a clear purpose, and each member should be aware of their role and be involved accordingly.
 To increase the quality of communication between people involved, regular feedback should be provided.
 Strategies such as briefings allow the team to be set on their purpose and ensure that members not only share the goal but also the process they will follow to achieve it.
-Briefings reduce interruptions, prevent delays and build stronger relationships, resulting in a strong patient safety environment.
+Briefings reduce interruptions, prevent delays, and build stronger relationships, resulting in a strong patient safety environment.

 Debriefing is another useful strategy.
-Healthcare providers meet to discuss a situation, record what they learned and discuss how it might be better handled.
+Healthcare providers meet to discuss a situation, record what they learned, and discuss how it might be better handled.
 Closed loop communication is another important technique used to ensure that the message that was sent is received and interpreted by the receiver.
 SBAR is a structured system designed to help team members communicate about the patient in the most convenient form possible.
 Communication between healthcare professionals not only helps achieve the best results for the patient but also prevents any unseen incidents.

 Safety culture

-As is the case in other industries, when there is a mistake or error made people look for someone to blame.
-This may seem natural, but it creates a blame culture where who is more important than why or how.
+As is the case in other industries, when a mistake or error is made, people look for someone to blame.
+This tendency creates a blame culture where who is more important than why or how.
 A just culture, also sometimes known as no blame or no fault, seeks to understand the root causes of an incident rather than just who was involved.

 In health care, there is a move towards a patient safety culture.
 This applies the lessons learned from other industries, such as aviation, marine, and industrial, to a health care setting.

 When assessing and analyzing an incident, individuals involved are much more likely to be forthcoming with their own mistakes if they know that their job is not at risk.
-This allows a much more complete and clear picture to be formed of the facts of an event.
+This allows a much more complete and clearer picture to be formed of the facts of an event.
 From there, root cause analysis can occur.
-There are often multiple causative factors involved in an adverse or near miss event.
+There are often multiple causative factors involved in an adverse or near-miss event.
 It is only after all contributing factors have been identified that effective changes can be made that will prevent a similar incident from occurring.